Updated: Jun 9

-Are you are curious about how do coffee beans get their flavor?
+Are you are curious about how coffee beans get their flavor?
 Sweetness and bitterness.
 Are you interested in optimizing your cup of Joe?
 How Does Coffee Get Its Flavor to suit your individual preferences?

 You should have a basic understanding of why coffee tastes the way it does.